Jenna and Chris

 Off the back of the boat

 Mid-afternoon on the boat.
-Music pumping, half the crowd in the water and the other half passing drinks down from the upper deck.
+Music pumping, half the crowd in the water, the other half passing drinks down from the upper deck.

 Mid-afternoon on the boat